pressrestart/topdomainswhitelist/README.md

 ## Contributing

-If you think a domain should be added or removed from the list, feel free to open an issue or submit a pull request with your suggestion.
+If you think a domain should be added or removed from the list or if something isn't working properly, feel free to open an issue or submit a pull request with your suggestion.

 ## License